Engineering Council, Ghana

 Safeguard public interest by setting practice limits and enforcing corrective measures when needed.

-Discover the Engineering Professionals thoroughly vetted and licensed by the Engineering Council to uphold safety, ethics, and technical excellence in all projects in Ghana for the year 2025
+Discover the Engineering Professionals licensed under the Engineering Council Act, 2011 for the year 2026

 frequently asked questions